IBM/ibm-block-csi-driver/docs/content/using/using_hostdefinition.md

 # Using dynamic host definition

 Dynamic host connectivity eliminates the necessity for manual host definitions.
-The host definer handles changes in the Kubernetes clusters that relate to the host definition feature and applies them to the relevant clusters.
+The host definer handles changes in the orchestrator cluster that relate to the host definition and applies them to the relevant storage systems.
 This also facilitates the scaling out process of a cluster.

 A use case example of this is when creating a new storage class with a new storage.
 With the dynamic host definition feature, the new storage is applied to the relevant clusters and for each host on the storage, a new host definition resource is created.
 With these resources the status of the host on the storage system can easily be retrieved.